-It shall be the policy of Council to support duplex, semi-detached, and small-scale multi-unit dwellings, as well as seniors housing, where appropriate, and to enable the development of innovative and diverse housing forms where shared systems are provided to attract new residents, address the needs of young families, seniors, and seasonal workers, and provide affordable home ownership options.
+It shall be the policy of Council to support duplex, semi-detached, and small-scale multi-unit dwellings, as well as seniors housing, where appropriate, and to enable the development of innovative and diverse housing forms where shared systems are provided in order to attract new residents, address the needs of young families, seniors, and seasonal workers, and provide affordable home ownership options.

 - a.
 The Land Use Bylaw shall permit single-detached, duplex, and semi-detached dwellings in any zone in which residential uses are permitted. - b.
 The Bylaw may permit the development of townhouse and apartment dwellings and supportive housing developments in the Rural Residential and Commercial Industrial Zones while setting limits on the total number of units on a parcel in accordance with the Planning Act Province-Wide Minimum Development Standards Regulations. - c.
-The Bylaw may permit smaller lots and clustered housing options in the Rural Residential Zone through a site-specific amendment process, be subject to subdivision design standards and may permit smaller lots in accordance with the Province-Wide Minimum Development Standards regulations where shared servicing is provided, subject to site-specific amendment processes where appropriate.
+The Bylaw may permit clustered housing options in the Rural Residential Zone through a sitespecific amendment process, subject to subdivision design standards and may permit smaller lots in accordance with the Province-Wide Minimum Development Standards regulations where shared servicing is provided.